 This report summarises the key results from our latest Fraser of Allander (FAI) Scottish Business Monitor, published in partnership with Addleshaw Goddard.

 The survey sampled 400 firms in July from across the Scottish economy.

-The survey examined business sentiment in the second quarter of 2022 and the outlook and expectations throughout 2022.
+The survey examined business sentiment in the second quarter of 2023 and the outlook and expectations for the year ahead.

 Find out more about Adam.

 Mairi is the Director of the Fraser of Allander Institute.
 Previously, she was the Deputy Chief Executive of the Scottish Fiscal Commission and the Head of National Accounts at the Scottish Government and has over a decade of experience working in different areas of statistics and analysis.

 Owen has recently completed an Economic Futures work placement at the Fraser of Allander Institute.
 He is currently studying towards the MSc Applied Economics at the University of Strathclyde, and has a Bachelor’s degree in Economics and Marketing from Strathclyde.